SMARTKT/CommentProbe/README.md

 ```

+The feature values along with the labels (column annotated)  + the predicted labels (column predicted) from CommentProbe can be found in https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/exp5/ML_DATASHEETS/EXTRACTED

 ### 5.3.4  Predict  LSTM over a new feature sheet but without any labels (only predicting, will not calculate any metrics) - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Customizable%20LSTM%20Codes

 These uses the same code structure but dummy annotation sheets.
 Hence the annotation sheets for the comments for which you want to predict contains values for the first two columns only which are fileName and comment text.

+The feature values along with the labels (column annotated)  + the predicted labels (column predicted) from CommentProbe can be found in https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Customizable%20LSTM%20Codes/ML_DATASHEETS/EXTRACTED
-Also the generated predicted sheet will contain a column annotated and predicted.
-The column predicted will provide the quality labels assessed by CommentProbe.
-Column annotated contains random values and should not be used in computation
+However in this case, as we do not have annotated labels (new data) hence Column annotated contains random values and should not be used in computation